jmp-boot/jmp-payload/README.md

 <!--
-SPDX-FileCopyrightText: 2024 The Booters Developers
+SPDX-FileCopyrightText: 2024 The JMP.boot Developers

 SPDX-License-Identifier: CC0-1.0
 -->

-# Welcome to `booters`
+# Welcome to JMP.boot!

 This is an experiment to create a new, libre bootloader for Android, UEFI (arm64/x86_64), and other embedded targets.